Spherical Bottle with Lozenge Pattern (Sprinkler)

 Not on View

-Collar rim outsplayed at an angle and rounded in flame, with an open cut-out below edge.
-Neck tapers downward to a constriction at its base where an interior cut-out forms a diaphragm with an aperture of ca. 0.3 cm.
-Spherical body.
-Flattened base.
-On the body, eleven rows of twelve lozenges in raised outline, the bottom row consisting of tongues with pointed tips in raised outline.
+DescriptionThis spherical bottle was made by blowing the body into a two-part mold (MCT VIII) and finishing the rim and neck freehand.
+The collar rim is outsplayed at an angle and rounded in flame, with an open cut-out below the edge.
+The neck tapers downward to a constriction at its base, where an interior cut-out forms a small diaphragm with an opening approximately 0.3 cm wide, restricting the flow of liquid.
+The body is decorated with eleven rows of twelve lozenges in raised outline, with the bottom row featuring tongue shapes with pointed tips.
 The top two rows are barely visible.
+The relief is indistinct due to weathering.
+The vessel has a flattened base and shows blowing spirals in the glass.

 Published ReferencesStern, E. Marianne, Roman Mold-blown Glass: the First through Sixth Centuries, "L'Erma" di Bretschneider in Association with the Toledo Museum of Art, Rome, Italy, 1995, cat. no. 130, p.
 196, color plate 19, p.
 57.